Disasters — natural, human-caused, and complex emergencies and refugee crises — delivered a turbulent blow to the world in 2020.

 “Before the pandemic, Rohingya children had limited access to any educational services.
-Now with learning centers closed and fewer humanitarians accessing in the camps, they have even less protection,” Fredrick says.
+Now, with learning centers closed and fewer humanitarians accessing in the camps, they have even less protection,” Fredrick Christopher, World Vision’s response director in Bangladesh said in 2020.
 “Without work, their parents are forced to turn to negative coping strategies, such as marrying their children off or sending them out to work.
 We know child marriage is on the rise and reportedly children as young as age 7 are working in some camps.”

-World Vision served more than 498,000 Rohingya refugees this year, as well as host community residents, with protection and education services, food assistance, maternal and child nutrition programs, WASH facilities, and cash-based support.
+World Vision continues to work with Rohingya parents, faith leaders, and community members to strengthen community-based child protection.
+In addition, in 2020, World Vision served more than 498,000 Rohingya refugees, as well as host community residents, with protection and education services, food assistance, maternal and child nutrition programs, water, sanitation, and hygiene (WASH) facilities, and cash-based support.

-Syria civil war and refugee crisis
+Syria conflict and refugee crisis

-Since the start of the crisis, we’ve helped more than 2.5 million people in the Middle East with healthcare, psychosocial support, supplies for cold winter months, education programs, food aid, and clean water, sanitation, and hygiene.
+Since the start of the crisis, we’ve helped more than 7.5 million people in the Middle East with healthcare, psychosocial support, supplies for cold winter months, education programs, food aid, and clean water, sanitation, and hygiene.